xjxxjx1017/Destructible-Terrain-With-Phaser/README.md

 4. Destructible object collision check with another moving destructible object?
 Returns 2 points where the destructible object first reached each other.

 6. Desctructable Object save/load (serialization) ( already done in /spacewarrealism repo, wait for pulling )

+7. Place each destructible object in a Phaser Container, so that it is controllable as a single object.
+May need to deal with point transformations.

 ## Pending Task List (implement on high demand only)
 * Moving destructible objet colision with a static line